salmanhoque/ruby_oop_rspec_test/README.md

 <h1>Ruby Movie List App</h1>
 <hr/>
-<strong> I am creating this app only to learn ruby and rspec -_- </strong>

-<p>With this app you can add, list, and find movies.
+<p>Using this app you can add, list, and find movies.
 All movies will store in a file</p>

 <pre> > list by name </pre>